Non-relativistic fluids on scale covariant Newton-Cartan backgrounds: Introduction

-We will also consider the implications of scale invariance of the incompressible Hall fluid.
-For the incompressible fractional quantum Hall (FQH) states of two-dimensional electron fluids in external magnetic fields, the quantized Hall conductivity is the most fundamental transverse response.
-The charge current flows perpendicular to the direction of an external electric field, and the transport is dissipationless \cite{Tsui:1982yy}.
+In the case of relativistic conformal fluids, a Weyl covariant formalism can be constructed from the dilatation field.
+The formalism leads to the dilatation field being expressed in terms of the expansion and acceleration of the fluid, as well as the covariant expression for the entropy current of conformal fluids on curved backgrounds \cite{Loganayagam:2008is}.
+The thermodynamic description of these fluids, in effect, is related to the dilatation field on curved backgrounds.
+Inspired by these results and the aforementioned relevance of scale in the hydrodynamic descriptions of systems near criticality, we expect that understanding scale invariance in non-relativistic fluids on curved backgrounds might serve a broader context.
+The implications of scale invariance on the incompressible Hall fluid is interesting in its own right.
+The quantized Hall conductivity is the most fundamental transverse response for Hall fluids.
+The charge current flows perpendicular to the direction of an external electric field and the transport is dissipationless \cite{Tsui:1982yy}.
 While the Hall conductivity is a key topological property, independent of the microscopic details of the system, it does not specify the Hall fluid completely.
-A full characterization of the FQH fluid also requires the intrinsic orbital spin and the corresponding Hall viscosity.
+A full characterization of the Hall fluid also requires the intrinsic orbital spin and the corresponding Hall viscosity.
 These quantities generate from the coupling of the Hall fluid to a curved background.
 The Hall viscosity is the response of the Hall fluid to an external shear deformation of the background surface, under which the Hall fluid develops a momentum density perpendicular to it.
 As a result, the net energy for the deformation vanishes resulting in a non-dissipative viscosity.
-At the level of the effective hydrodynamic theory, this coupling of the hydrodynamic gauge fields of the fluid to the spin connection is represented by the Wen-Zee term whose coefficient involves the orbital spin \cite{Wen:1992ej}, while the usual contribution to the Hall viscosity arises from the Berry phase term, which contains the density and the temporal piece of the spin connection \cite{Cho:2014vfl}.
-In considering scale transformations, we find the scale analogs of the Wen Zee and Berry phase terms, which involve the gauge field for scale transformations in place of the spin connection.
-While the Berry phase and Wen Zee terms provide a hall viscosity due to the antisymmetric nature of the spin connection, the gauge field for scale transformations does not possess this feature.
-As such, the corrections correspond to a different response function altogether, whose aspects are further discussed in the paper.
+At the level of the effective hydrodynamic theory, this coupling of the hydrodynamic gauge fields of the fluid to the spin connection is represented by the Wen-Zee term (whose coefficient involves the orbital spin) \cite{Wen:1992ej}, while the usual contribution to the Hall viscosity arises from the Berry phase term (which contains the density and the temporal piece of the spin connection) \cite{Cho:2014vfl}.
+In considering scale transformations, we find the scale analogs of the Wen Zee and Berry phase terms, which involve the dilatation field in place of the spin connection.
+While the Berry phase and Wen Zee terms provide a Hall viscosity due to the antisymmetric nature of the spin connection, the dilatation field leads to a non-trivial expansion of the fluid.
+Aspects of this response in the context of the Newton-Cartan background will be further elaborated in the paper.